Dexter087/disaster-severity-prediction/README.md

 # Disaster Severity Prediction using Global Disaster Data

-This project builds a machine learning system that predicts the expected severity of natural disaster events using historical global disaster records.
+This project develops a machine learning system that predicts the expected severity of natural disaster events using historical global disaster records.
 The model classifies each event into one of three impact categories:

 - Low Impact
 - Medium Impact
 - High Impact

-The project demonstrates a complete tabular machine learning workflow, including data preprocessing, target variable creation, leakage prevention, feature engineering, model comparison, evaluation, explainability, prediction, deployment, and a Streamlit web interface.
+The project demonstrates a complete tabular machine learning workflow, including data preprocessing, target design, leakage prevention, feature engineering, model comparison, evaluation, explainability, prediction, and deployment through a Streamlit web interface.

 ---